 Things to do for long-lasting and dark mehendi

-- To get the best results for your wedding day, it is suggested to apply mehendi at least 24 to 48 hours before it.
+- To get the best results, it is suggested to apply mehendi at least 24 to 48 hours before it.

-- Keep the mehendi on your hand for a minimum seven to eight hours and maximum for 12 hours.
+- Keep the mehendi on your hand for a minimum of seven to eight hours and a maximum of 12 hours.

 - You can take ‘clove steam’ to get that rich and dark colour.
 All you have to do is to warm a few cloves in a pan and run your hands over the smoke.
 But remember, as soon as the steam starts hurting, just pull your hands back.

-- After your mehendi dries a bit, dab a mixture of lemon juice and sugar on it with a cotton ball for a few times.
-You can also spread some powdered sugar on the lemon, and directly apply it on the mehendi.
+- After your mehendi dries a bit, dab a mixture of lemon juice and sugar on it with a cotton ball a few times.
+You can also spread some powdered sugar on the lemon, and directly apply it to the mehendi.